-Hangers attached to fixed rings are very difficult for many people with mobility impairments to use and are not appropriate in an accessible room.
+Hangers attached to fixed rings are very difficult for many people with mobility impairment to use and are not appropriate in an accessible room.

-Preferably, doors should be equipped with 'U' shaped levered or other accessible handle
+Preferably, doors should be equipped with 'U' shaped levered or other accessible handle.

-Furniture and finishes
+Furniture and Finishes